 You may replace up to two case studies with published articles or presentations dating from a maximum of three years before the interview.
 You should keep, wherever possible, to 500 words for each.
 Articles should have been published in a professional journal or relevant trade publication.
 Presentations should be selected only if they were given by you as part of a structured event for fellow professionals.
-Articles and presentations should relate to the competencies of your chosen pathway.
-Please provide them only in electronic form.
+Articles and presentations should relate to the competencies of your chosen APC route.